ethan-ck/Alexandria/PC  Hardware Management/Cases and Motherboards.md

 		- only 4 expansion slots
 	- Extended ATX Form Factor
 		- 12x13 in.
-		- uses extra space for additonal membor
+		- uses extra space for additional memory slots
 	- ITX Form Factor
 		- Used for small computers
 	- Mini-ITX